zealousweb/user-registration-using-contact-form-7/readme.txt

 9. This is how the Password field will display in the front-end.

 == Changelog ==

+= 2.0 =
+* Advanced Custom Fields (ACF) mapped
+* Facebook Sign Up with a limited set of fields
+* Option to include the login URL in the email.

 = 1.2 =
 * Tested - Checked with Latest CF7 5.6 version and WordPress.